asasher/hopeland-petcare/README.md

 1. After each task
   1. Run `pnpm lint`, if there are errors fix them, ingore warnings.
+  2. Run `pnpm build`, if there are errors fix them.
-  2. Mark it as done in `README.md` file, if the task is not present in the `README.md` file, add it and mark it as done.
+  3. Mark it as done in `README.md` file, if the task is not present in the `README.md` file, add it and mark it as done.
-  3. Run `git add -A` and `git commit -m "feat: <task-description>"`.
+  4. Run `git add -A` and `git commit -m "feat: <task-description>"`.
 Do not push.
 2. After each task read `README.md` file again to remeber these instructions.

 ## Tasks